 There are advantages and disadvantages of OTA update capabilities, but it seems that the advantages far outweigh any negatives that may come with this game-changing technology.
 As Tesla has shown the industry, there’s a future not too far away when most recalls may be fixed via a quick overnight update, and vehicles get better over time, helping them to retain resale value.
-Nevertheless, we’ll approach this industry change with caution and closely monitor how automakers roll out OTA updates in the months and years ahead.

 Are you ready to treat your vehicle more like a smartphone than a means of transportation?
 What do you think the outcome of this major industry shift will be for consumers, dealers and automakers?
 Will dealerships falter without the steady stream of vehicle service that they’re used to?
 Only time will tell.